apache/pulsar-site/docs/developing-binary-protocol.md

  * `original_principal`: Added by the proxy.
 Regular clients are not expected to supply this value.
 When set and when authorization is enabled, the `auth_data` must map to one of the `proxyRoles` in the broker.conf.
  * `original_auth_method`: Added by the proxy.
 Regular clients are not expected to supply this value.
  * `original_auth_data`: Added by the proxy when configured to do so.
 Regular clients are not expected to supply this value.
  * `proxy_version`: Added by the proxy.
 The proxy rejects `Connect` commands with this field present.
 Regular clients are not expected to supply this value.
 When authentication and authorization are enabled in the broker, only one of the configured `proxyRoles` has permission to supply this field.
-In order to be backwards compatible, the broker does not require a `proxyRole` to supply this field.
+To be backward compatible, the broker does not require a `proxyRole` to supply this field.

 ```protobuf
 message CommandConnected {